-New ancient DNA evidence suggests dogs were living alongside people around 15,800 years ago, roughly 5,000 years earlier than the previous genetic benchmark.
-Researchers identified the remains of an early dog at Pınarbaşı in central Türkiye, with other genetically confirmed dogs appearing across western Eurasia by at least 14,300 years ago, including at Gough’s Cave in Somerset, now linked to Britain’s oldest known dog (Marsh et al., 2026).
+Ancient DNA has pushed the genetic record for dogs back to around 15,800 years ago, roughly 5,000 years earlier than the previous benchmark for unequivocal genetic identification.
+The key specimen comes from Pınarbaşı in central Turkey.
+By at least 14,300 years ago, genetically confirmed dogs were also present much farther west, including at Gough’s Cave in Somerset, now associated with Britain’s oldest known dog (Marsh et al., 2026).

-By the end of the last Ice Age, dogs were already part of human life across a wide geographic range.
-They did not appear as one isolated oddity at one site.
-Instead, the genetic evidence suggests they were part of a broader, connected population moving with, or between, hunter-gatherer groups from Anatolia to western Europe.
-The dogs from Pınarbaşı and Gough’s Cave were separated by a considerable distance, yet genetically close enough to suggest that this lineage had spread remarkably quickly (Marsh et al., 2026).
+The revised date extends the record, though the broader distribution is also telling.
+By the end of the last Ice Age, dogs were already present across a broad sweep of western Eurasia.
+They do not appear here as an isolated anomaly at a single site.
+Instead, the evidence points to a connected dog population extending from Anatolia into western Europe.
+The dogs from Pınarbaşı and Gough’s Cave were separated by considerable distance, though genetically similar enough to suggest that this lineage dispersed across the region relatively quickly.
+Marsh et al. (2026) describe these Late Upper Palaeolithic dogs as part of a genetically homogeneous population distributed across Europe and Anatolia.

-The papers also add texture to the relationship itself.
-Isotopic evidence from Pınarbaşı suggests these dogs were eating fish, much like the humans there, which points to provisioning or shared food resources.
-At Gough’s Cave and Pınarbaşı, the treatment of dog remains hints that some dogs may have held social significance beyond simple utility (Marsh et al., 2026).
-While this does not mean Ice Age people related to dogs exactly as modern owners do, it does suggest that dogs were already more than passing camp followers.
+The archaeological context also provides insights: isotopic evidence from Pınarbaşı suggests these dogs were eating fish, much like the humans there, consistent with provisioning or shared food resources.
+At Gough’s Cave and Pınarbaşı, the treatment of dog remains also suggests that some dogs held social significance beyond simple utility (Marsh et al., 2026).
+This does not mean Ice Age people related to dogs in the same way modern owners do, though it becomes harder to treat these animals as little more than passing camp followers.

-People hear that dogs have lived with humans for thousands of years and assume that modern human life should therefore come naturally to them.
-It does not.
-A long evolutionary relationship can help explain dogs’ sensitivity to us, their social attentiveness, and their flexibility around human routines.
-It does not mean they are automatically equipped for traffic, isolation, sleep disruption, frustration, pain, or chaotic home environments.
-Those are modern pressures, and many dogs find them hard going.
+For modern dog owners, the risk is in hearing that dogs have lived with humans for thousands of years and assuming that human life should therefore suit them naturally.
+That conclusion does not follow.
+A long evolutionary history can help explain dogs’ sensitivity to us, their social attentiveness, and their flexibility around human routines.
+It does not mean they are inherently suited to traffic, chronic isolation, disturbed sleep, persistent frustration, untreated pain, or noisy domestic environments.
+Those are modern pressures, and many dogs find them difficult.
+That point comes from behavioural science rather than directly from Marsh et al.’s DNA study, though it aligns with what we know about canine welfare and stress.
+From a behavioural standpoint, that long history helps explain both why dogs live with us so successfully and why welfare, health, environment, and emotional safety carry such weight.

 References